greg-raven/grus/_posts/2013-04-05-people-not-in-labor-force-soar-to-90-million.md

 ---
-title: 'People not in labor force soar to 90 million'
+title: "People not in labor force soar to 90 million"
 layout: post
 categories:
 - Information